Guusvanmeerveld/Magister-Auto-Login/README.md

 ## How to install

-### Chrome
-Click [here](https://chrome.google.com/webstore/detail/magister-auto-login/cekhhgcjpkahghpgeafhmkkjhidodplk/related?hl=nl) and click on "Add to Chrome".

-### Firefox

-Click [here](https://addons.mozilla.org/en-US/firefox/addon/magister-auto-login/) and click on "Add to Firefox".
+Click [here](https://mb-o.nl/autologin) and click on "Add to Browser".

 ## Built With